RhinoDevel/cbmtapepi/README.md

-***Warning**: This README is **work-in-progress**, I am currently in the middle of updating for CBM/PET fast mode support via wedge, please come back soon to check out v1.7.0!*
+***Warning**: This README is **work-in-progress**, I am currently creating the release that will bring you fast mode via wedge and Pi 3 support!
+Please come back soon to check out v1.7.0.*

 # CBM Tape Pi
 *Marcel Timm, RhinoDevel, 2021, [rhinodevel.com](http://rhinodevel.com/)*

 ![CBM Tape Pi hardware](./docs/title.jpg)

-Use a Raspberry Pi as storage device with your Commodore 8-bit computer via tape port connector!
+Use a Raspberry Pi as fast storage device with your Commodore 8-bit computer (CBM/PET, VIC 20, C64, etc.) via tape port connector!

-The project's priority definitely is to deliver a **fast mass storage device for the CBM/PET machines** (check out the fast mode via wedge) using just the datassette port, a very simple hardware interface and Open Source software, only.
+CBM Tape Pi is using a very simple hardware interface and Open Source software, only.

+- Latest release: CBM Tape Pi v1.7.0 **coming soon!**

 - Older video (compatibility mode, v1.6.1): [CBM 3032 (please excuse the cuts, there was no fast mode, yet..)](https://youtu.be/CkLR3lkHjh4)

-- Latest release: CBM Tape Pi v1.7.0 **coming soon!**

 ## Features